Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Introduction

-\citet{Barranco_1998} made observations of NH$_3$ hyperfine line emission of four ``dense cores'' and found that the linewidths in the interior of a dense core are roughly constant at a value slightly higher than a purely thermal linewidth, and that the linewidths start to increase toward the edge of the maps of the dense cores.
-Using observations of OH and C$^{18}$O line emission, \citet{Goodman_1998} proposed that there exists a characteristic radius where the scaling law between the linewidth and the size changes, marking the ``transition to coherence.'' \citet{Goodman_1998} found that the characteristic radius is $\sim$ 0.1 pc and that within $\sim$ 0.1 pc from the center of a dense core the linewidth is virtually constant.
-This gave birth to the idea of the existence of ``coherent cores'' at the densest part of the ``dense core'' previously known and described by the ``Dense Cores in Dark Clouds'' series of papers.
-The coherent core, sitting at the end of the scaling law between the linewidth and the size, can provide the needed ``calmness,'' or low turbulence, environment for further star formation dominated by gravitational collapse.
+\citet{Barranco_1998} made observations of NH$_3$ hyperfine line emission of four ``dense cores'' and found that the linewidths in the interior of a dense core are roughly constant at a value slightly higher than a purely thermal linewidth, and that the linewidths start to increase near the edge of the dense core.
+Using observations of OH and C$^{18}$O line emission, \citet{Goodman_1998} proposed a characteristic radius where the scaling law between the linewidth and the size changes, marking the ``transition to coherence.'' \citet{Goodman_1998} found that the characteristic radius is $\sim$ 0.1 pc and that within $\sim$ 0.1 pc from the center of a dense core the linewidth is virtually constant.
+This gave birth to the idea of the existence of ``coherent cores'' at the densest part of previously identified ``dense cores.''
+The coherence is defined by a transition from supersonic to subsonic turbulent velocity dispersion which is found to accompany a sharp change in the scaling law between the velocity dispersion and the size scale. \citet{Goodman_1998} hypothesized that the coherent core provides the needed ``calmness,'' or low turbulence, environment for further star formation dominated by gravitational collapse.

 Using GBT observations of NH$_3$ hyperfine line emission, \citet{Pineda_2010} made the first direct observation of a coherent core, resolving the transition to coherence across the boundary from a ``Larson's Law''-like (turbulent) regime to a coherent (thermal) one.
 The observed coherent core sits in the B5 region in Perseus and has an elongated shape with a characteristic radius of $\sim$ 0.2 pc.
-The linewidths within the interior of the coherent core are almost constant and subsonic but not purely thermal.
+The interior linewidths are almost constant and subsonic but are not purely thermal.
 Later VLA observations by \citet{Pineda_2011} of the interior of B5 show that there are finer structures inside the coherent core, and \citet{Pineda_2015} found that these sub-structures are forming stars in a free-fall time of $\sim$ 40,000 years.
-The gravitationally collapsing sub-structures inside the coherent core are consistent with the picture of star formation within the ``calmness'' of the coherent core.
+The gravitationally collapsing sub-structures inside the coherent core are consistent with the picture of star formation within the ``calmness'' of a coherent core.